 Community Outreach Plan

 A Public Participation Plan was first published in June 1998, and an Updated Public Participation Plan was published in February 2007.
 An Addendum to the Public Participation Plan was prepared in July 2009.
 The Department of the Interior prepared their Topock Community Involvement Plan in October 2012.
 A Community Outreach Plan (COP) was published by DTSC in January 2013 which superseded previous Public Participation Plans.
-The COP included the results from the Topock Community SurveyA survey prepared by DTSC and distributed to the community surrounding a project site.
+The COP included results from the Topock Community SurveyA survey prepared by DTSC and distributed to the community surrounding a project site.
 The survey is a tool to gather information about the community’s level of awareness and interest in a project site, understand specific concerns about a project site and to gather project specific public involvement questions or concerns. that was sent to the public in January 2012.
-A 2013 COP was updated in the 2019 COP.
+The 2013 COP was updated in 2019.
 The COP can be found in the Document Library and at the Information Repositories.

 Open Houses/Public Hearings and Meetings